 Thus, with Kamkshiamman temple, Ekambareshwar temple and the Varadaraja Perumal temple, we had completed the mumurthivasam- or the abode of the trio in Kanchipuram.

 8. We did a quick stopover at Vaikunta Perumal temple or the Tiruparameshwara Vinnagaram, another among the 108 divyadesams.
 The temple houses lord Vishnu in 3 different postures- sitting, lying and standing.
-The corridors are decorated with fine carvings from Ramayana and Mahabhartha and fine stone pillars around the sanctorum.
+The corridors are decorated with fine carvings from Ramayana and Mahabharatha and fine stone pillars around the sanctorum.

-There is also the Vijayaraghava Perumal temple at about 7kms from the city center.
+10. There is also the Vijayaraghava Perumal temple at about 7kms from the city center.
 It is one of the 108 divyadesams of Rama where he is believed to have performed the funeral rites of Jatayu- The vulture friend.
 Since the vulture(Pul) was burried in a pit(Kuli), this place is also called Thiruputkuli.

-Being in the city of silk handlooms and not shopping for sarees doesn’t not go down well.. and So..
-Off we were… Our driver took us through the narrow bylanes of Kanchi to some of the finest weavers and their handloom workshops.
+But well, Saree shopping was why the entire visit to Kanchipuram was prepensed at the first place.
+Hence off we were, on a handloom ciurcuit.
+Our driver took us through the narrow bylanes of Kanchi to some of the finest weavers and their handloom workshops.
 A spectrum of colours, heavy brocades, golden zaris , heavy pattu sarees… we were spoilt for choices… We thanked our driver Mr.Ravi heartily for taking us around the city and bearing with us so patiently as we hopped from one shop to another.
-We picked up some beautiful sarees in silk and cotton and returned back by an evening bus to Bangalore.
-Thus ended an eventful weekend…. 🙂
+We picked up some beautiful sarees in silk and cotton and returned to Bangalore in an evening bus.